sumerc/yappi/doc/api.md

 This is an internally used function, so please do not play with unless you have a good reason.

+---
+**Note:**

+The context id callback can be called from the `threading.Thread` initialization code and thus can hold some related locks in `threading` library(e.x: _active_limbo_lock).
+So, it is not safe to use threading APIs like `threading.current_thread()` which can also use these locks and lead to deadlocks.
+However, it is safe to use `threading.local()` or global variables using your own locks.

+---

 #### `set_tag_callback(callback)` _New in v1.2_

 `callback` is a simple callable with no arguments that returns an integer.